Skip to Main Content

 The two main types of stem cells that can be found in bone marrow are:

-• Hematopoietic stem cells (HSCs) that are precursors to the different blood cells
+• Hematopoietic stem cells (HSCs) are precursors to the different blood cells

-• Mesenchymal stem cells (MSCs) that can differentiate into different musculoskeletal tissues such as cartilage, bone, tendon and ligament cells.
+• Mesenchymal stem cells (MSCs) can differentiate into different musculoskeletal tissues such as cartilage, bone, tendon, and ligament cells.

-Bone marrow has many cells and growth factors that are responsible for a healthy immune system, and tissue repair and regeneration.
+Bone marrow has many cells and growth factors that are responsible for a healthy immune system, tissue repair, and regeneration.

 One thing to note, however, is BMAC is not all the same.
-There are two major factors that determine the quality of BMAC.
+Two major factors determine the quality of BMAC.

 A more effective bone marrow draw involves placing the needling in several areas around the posterior iliac crest and aspirating a small amount of marrow from each location.
 It takes only a few minutes more but is still quick and comfortable but most importantly, it maximizes stem cell yield and improves the clinical success.

 In contrast, at the Centeno Schultz Clinic and all Regenexx Providers, we process a patient’s bone marrow in a lab by hand.
-This way we can customize the processing for each sample and can usually concentrate bone marrow many times better that bed side machines.
+This way we can customize the processing for each sample and can usually concentrate bone marrow many times better than bedside machines.
 We also have a patented proprietary process that isolates a second stem cell fraction in the bone marrow that is wasted by all automated machines.
 This increases stem cell yields.

-The last part of the equation for successful BMAC procedure is the precise placement of the cells directly into the injured tissue.
-This required a highly specialist and well trained physician that is able to utilize ultrasound and or fluoroscopy (Xray) guided to accurately inject the BMAC.
+The last part of the equation for a successful BMAC procedure is the precise placement of the cells directly into the injured tissue.
+This required a highly specialist and well-trained physician that can utilize ultrasound and or fluoroscopy (X-ray) guided to accurately inject the BMAC.

 What Are The Benefits Of BMAC As A Treatment Option?

-BMAC is a safe and effect treatment with growing evidence it can help treat a variety of musculoskeletal problems.
-Here is a summary of all the stem cell research up to 2021 that is updated by Dr. Centeno yearly 2021 Bone Marrow Research Infographic published by Regenexx.
+BMAC is a safe and effective treatment with growing evidence it can help treat a variety of musculoskeletal problems.
+Here is a summary of all the stem cell research up to 2021 that is updated by Dr. Centeno’s yearly 2021 Bone Marrow Research Infographic published by Regenexx.

 A viable and safe therapy option

-Bone Marrow Concentrate is autologous, meaning it come from you and goes back into you, so is it not a drug or foreign tissue.
+Bone Marrow Concentrate is autologous, meaning it comes from you and goes back into you, so it is not a drug or foreign tissue.
 This limits the risk of infection, side effects, and tissue rejection.

 BMAC is incredibly safe.
-We have published the largest safety studies on BMAC (4) and Dr. Hernigou fo France also published a large study showing there was no risk of cancers (5).
+We have published the largest safety studies on BMAC (4) and Dr. Hernigou of France also published a large study showing there was no risk of cancers (5).

 Low levels of intrusion and discomfort